Walmart Global Tech logo

 Remove Help Panel

-The help panel interaction conflicted with established UI conventions and seemed unfamiliar.
+The help panel function conflicted with established UI conventions and seemed unfamiliar.
 Users assumed links would disrupt their current task, reducing engagement with the panel.

 Handoff to Engineering

 After finalizing the designs, I worked closely with another designer to prepare a detailed handoff for engineering.
-At the time, Figma Dev Mode was not available, so the handoff documented key user flows, design decisions, design-system components, spacing, and micro-interactions to support accurate implementation.
+The handoff documented key user flows, design decisions, design-system components, and micro-interactions to support accurate implementation.

 Driving Impact and Results